bigfix/developer.bigfix.com/site/reference/types/type.md

 # property returning &lt;type&gt; : property

-Produces a list of the inspector properties that return the specified &lt;type&lt;.
+Produces a list of the inspector properties that return the specified &lt;type&gt;.

 # property returning &lt;type&gt; of &lt;type&gt; : property

-Returns inspectors of the form &lt;type&lt; of &lt;type&lt;.
+Returns inspectors of the form &lt;type&gt; of &lt;type&gt;.
 Typically there is more than one property, so this is often used in the plural.

 # size of &lt;type&gt; : integer